Magic-angle semimetals: Results

-To build the Hubbard models, we perform approximate joint diagonalization on the position operators ($\hat x_\mu$) projected (with projection operator $P$) onto a given band $\hat X^{\mathrm{MB}}_{\mu} \equiv P \hat x_{\mu} P$ in order to determine the Wannier states~\cite{MarzariVanderbilt2012} (for details and code, see \cite{SuppMat}).
+We exploit this miniband formation and the existence of hard gaps to build symmetric Wannier functions in the semimetallic regime, see Fig.~\ref{fig:Spectrum}{\bf d}.
+To build the Hubbard models, we perform approximate joint diagonalization on the position operators ($\hat x_\mu$) projected (with projection operator $P$) onto a given band $\hat X^{\mathrm{MB}}_{\mu} \equiv P \hat x_{\mu} P$ in order to determine the Wannier states~\cite{MarzariVanderbilt2012} (for details and code, see {Supplementary Note 6}).
+We have checked that not only are the computed Wannier states exponentially localized to numerical precision (Fig.~\ref{fig:Spectrum}{\bf d}, inset), but that they are also symmetric.
+Therefore, the minibands formed from the SOC model and pictured in Fig.~\ref{fig:Spectrum} are \emph{not} topological~\cite{brouderExponentialLocalizationWannier2007}, fragile~\cite{canoTopologyDisconnectedElementary2018,poFragileTopologyWannier2018} or otherwise.

-As a clear example, when $W=0.5t$ and $(\ell,m) = (13,8)$, we see a clear band around $E=0$ in Fig.~\ref{fig:Spectrum}{\bf a}, and we find Wannier centers in a well defined grid (Fig.~\ref{fig:Spectrum}{\bf b}, main panel) corresponding to exponentially localized Wannier states (Figs.~\ref{fig:Spectrum}{\bf b}, inset).
-The projected Hamiltonian has the approximate form of Eq.~\eqref{eq:H0} with a renormalized $U_\mathrm{eff}$, $t_\mathrm{eff}$ and $W_{\rm eff} = 0$.
+As a clear example, when $W=0.5t$ and $(\ell,m) = (13,8)$, we see a clear band around $E=0$ in Fig.~\ref{fig:Spectrum}{\bf a}, and we find Wannier centers in a well defined grid (Fig.~\ref{fig:Spectrum}{\bf d}, main panel) corresponding to exponentially localized Wannier states (Figs.~\ref{fig:Spectrum}{\bf d}, inset).
+The projected Hamiltonian has the approximate form of Eqs.~\eqref{eq:H0} and~\eqref{eq:Hubbard} with a renormalized $U_\mathrm{eff}$, $t_\mathrm{eff}$ and $W_{\rm eff} = 0$.
 With this approach, we can identify successive gaps leading up to the metallic transition from either side along with dramatic enhancements of interactions, which reach up to a massive $U_\mathrm{eff}/t_\mathrm{eff} \sim 4100 U/t$ for the fourth miniband with supercell $\ell = 377$, as shown in Fig.~\ref{fig:Schematics}{\bf d}.
-This can also been shown analytically using a one step renormalization group calculation, which yields the divergence $U_\mathrm{eff}/t_\mathrm{eff} \sim U (1/\ell)^{d-1} Z^2/v\sim 1/|W-W_c|$, ($\sqrt Z$ is the wave function renormalization)~\cite{SuppMat}.
+This can also been shown analytically using a one step renormalization group calculation, which yields the divergence $U_\mathrm{eff}/t_\mathrm{eff} \sim U (1/\ell)^{d-1} Z^2/v\sim 1/|W-W_c|$, ($\sqrt Z$ is the wave function renormalization), as shown in detail in {Supplementary Note 3}.
 Due to finite size, the apparent location of $W_c$ can artificially shift, therefore in Fig.~\ref{fig:Schematics}{\bf d} we use $W_c = \tilde W_c \frac{\sin Q}{\sin Q_n}$ where $\tilde W_c$ is the transition point when $n\rightarrow\infty$.
-In the supplement we present the data for a large set of $(\ell, m)$ corroborating our findings \cite{SuppMat}.
+In {Supplementary Figure 16} we present the data for a large set of $(\ell, m)$ corroborating our findings.